AbdullahFaiza/KLunar-Navigator/README.md

 - q_learning.py: Implements the Q-learning algorithm.
 - visualizer.py: Handles Pygame visualization.
 - requirements.txt: Lists dependencies (pygame, numpy)
-- docs/: Contains detailed documentation (see docs/documentation.md).
+- docs/: Contains detailed documentation (see docs/documentation.md) and conceptual track submission (see docs/conceptualtrack.pdf)
 - slides/: Contains presentation slides (see slides/presentation.pdf).
+A PDF slide deck summarizing the project, including an introduction, solution overview, technical highlights, testing results, and conclusion.
+Includes the creative angle and also snapshot and a quick video of resultant of moving rover.

 **Notes**
 - The code includes error handling for invalid inputs, file loading, and simulation crashes.